developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 * Remotely configuring DataWedge
 * Deploying DataWedge via MDM
-* Importing and applying new settings at each launch
+* Importing and applying new settings at each launch -->

 Other DataWedge guides:
 * [DataWedge IP Output](../ipoutput)
 * [DataWedge API for Android](../androidapi)
 * [DataWedge Capture API](../capture)

 **Note: Control of barcode scanning hardware is exclusive**.
 When DataWedge is active, Scanner and Barcode APIs of apps such as Enterprise Browser and others will be inoperative.
 Likewise, when an app such as Enterprise Browser controls the scanning hardware, other apps (including DataWedge) are locked out.
-It is therefore critical to understand how to take control of a device's scanner hardware and, if necessary, release it to other apps when scanning is complete.
+It is therefore important to understand how to take control of a device's scanner hardware and, if necessary, release it to other apps when scanning is complete.
 This guide includes instructions for such operations.

 &#50;. <b>Bold text for command</b> then the rest of the instruction here.
 <img alt="DataWedge App in the Android Launcher" style="height:450px" src="datawedge_launcher.png"/>